 Our capacity to form and retrieve episodic memories improves over childhood but declines in old age.
-Understanding these changes requires decomposing episodic memory into its components: (1) mnemonic discrimination of similar people, objects and contexts, and (2) relational binding of these components.
-We designed novel memory tasks to assess these component processes involving animations that are appropriate across the lifespan (ages 4 -80 in our sample).
-In Experiment 1, we assessed mnemonic discrimination of objects as well as relational binding in a common task format.
-Both components follow an inverted Ushaped curve across age but were positively correlated only in the aging group.
+Understanding these changes requires decomposing episodic memory into its components.
+Two such components are: (1) mnemonic discrimination of similar people, objects and contexts, and (2) relational binding of these elements.
+We designed novel memory tasks to assess these component processes using animations that are appropriate across the lifespan (ages 4 - 80 in our sample).
+In Experiment 1, we assessed mnemonic discrimination of objects as well as relational binding, in a common task format.
+Both components follow an inverted U-shaped curve across age but were positively correlated only in the aging group.
 In Experiment 2, we examined mnemonic discrimination of context and its effect on relational binding.
-Relational memory in low-similarity contexts showed robust gains between the ages of 4 and 6, and 6-year-olds performed similarly to adults.
-In contrast, relational memory in high-similarity contexts showed more protracted development, with 4- and 6year-olds both performing worse than young adults and not differing from each other.
+Relational memory in low-similarity contexts showed robust gains between the ages of 4 and 6, whereas 6-year-olds performed similarly to adults.
+In contrast, relational memory in high-similarity contexts showed more protracted development, with 4- and 6-year-olds both performing worse than young adults and not differing from each other.
 Relational memory in both context conditions declined in aging.
-As in Experiment 1, performances in low- and high-similarity contexts were strongly related only in the older adults.
 This multi-process approach provides important theoretical insights into lifespan changes in episodic memory.

+Keywords

-Keywords: episodic memory, relational memory, mnemonic discrimination, lifespan.
+episodic memory; relational binding; mnemonic discrimination; lifespan

-Episodic memory is supported by two fundamental processes that bind together memories of distinctive elements.
-For instance, a person may often take walks on the beach, but an episodic memory would entail remembering a particular time that she saw a seagull while walking with her niece on a nice summer day.
-Successful recollection of distinct experiences relies on mnemonic discrimination among elements of similar episodes, e.g., a seagull versus a pelican.
-Another key characteristic of such an episodic memory is relational binding, the construction and retrieval of representations that link together multiple elements within an event, e.g., walking with her niece by the waterfront (Eichenbaum & Cohen, 2014; Horner & Doeller, 2017; Tulving, 1982).
-Both mnemonic discrimination and relational binding have been mechanistically linked to the hippocampus (Cohen & Eichenbaum, 2004; Davachi, 2006; Norman & O'Reilly, 2003), and both are critical for recalling the richness of interpersonal experiences throughout the lifespan.
+Episodic memory binds together the people, objects, and locations that make up the specific events of our lives, forming multi-element traces of experiences that can guide ongoing behavior, help imagine the future, and enhance well-being.
+For instance, a person may often take walks on the beach, but an episodic memory would entail remembering a particular episode e.g., walking with her younger sister on a beach on her birthday and finding a distinctive seashell.
+Successful recollection of distinct experiences relies on mnemonic discrimination among elements of similar episodes, e.g., younger versus older sister, or ocean beach versus bayside beach, or which kind of seashell.
+Another key characteristic of such an episodic memory is relational binding, the construction and retrieval of representations that link together multiple elements within an event, e.g., sister and seashell, seashell and sister's birthday (Horner & Doeller, 2017; Tulving, 2002).